jrpotter/notebook/notes/computation/context-free.md

 * Concatenation: $A \circ B = \{ xy \mid x \in A \land y \in B \}$
 * Kleene star: $A^* = \{ x_1x_2\cdots x_k \mid k \geq 0 \land x_i \in A \}$

+Furthermore, the intersection of a CFL with a [[regular|regular language]] is context-free.

 %%ANKI
 Basic
 Are CFLs closed under union?